LucasZ99/ECE1140SystemsEngineeringProject/Train_Model/Readme.md

 Track Model Inputs text box if you press the Track Model Inputs button it will update Train 1's incoming commanded speed and authority to Train 1 to 12 and 13 respectively.

+There are a few exceptions to the general description of button behavior above.

+Train controller update: This tells all the trains to update their respective train controllers and then update themselves in accordance with the controllers return values.

+Physics Calculation: Runs the physics calculation of all the train, unfortunate it uses the time from when you last pressed the button, so you often get large changes.

+Track Update Block: This is controlled by the two text boxes above it.

+train ui: Shows the train ui, this is largely needed for any testing and only doesn't show up automatically because it would always crash :).

+##### Final Notes
+The train model testbench has access to the train controllers and no other module.

+As of writing this, pressing Train controller update with more than one train crashes (this may change depending on the state of the Train_Controller_SW directory)